Identifying Axion Insulator by Quantized Magnetoelectric Effect in Antiferromagnetic ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ Tunnel Junction

 Intrinsic magnetic topological insulator ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ is believed to be an axion insulator in its antiferromagnetic ground state.
 However, direct identification of axion insulators remains experimentally elusive because the observed vanishing Hall resistance, while indicating the onset of the axion field, is inadequate to distinguish the system from a trivial normal insulator.
 Using numerical Green's functions, we theoretically demonstrate the quantized magnetoelectric current in a tunnel junction of atomically thin ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ sandwiched between two contacts, which is a smoking-gun signal that unambiguously confirms antiferromagnetic ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ to be an axion insulator.
 Our predictions can be verified directly by experiments.

-Recently, topological insulators with intrinsic magnetism becomes a new frontier dubbed intrinsic magnetic topological insulators (MTIs) where the time reversal symmetry is broken by the spontaneous magnetic ordering rather than magnetic disorders~\cite{Tokura2019Magnetic,Deng2020QUantum,Li2019DIrac,Li2021Spin,Li2021Critical,Song2021Delocalization}, holding great potential for the realization of high temperature topological materials.
-Since the topological phases of intrinsic MTIs are highly mingled with the magnetic states, manipulating the magnetic ordering through external magnetic fields, temperature or thickness will simultaneously tune the correlated topological states~\cite{Li2019Intrinsic}.
-For example, under different magnetic states, ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ (MBT) can exhibit different topological phases including normal insulator~\cite{Deng2020QUantum}, (high number) Chern insulator~\cite{Deng2020QUantum,Ge2020high}, quantum spin Hall insulator, topological insulator~\cite{Gong2019Experimental}, Weyl semimetal or axion insulator~\cite{Liu2020Robust}.
+Recently, topological insulators with intrinsic magnetism becomes a new frontier dubbed intrinsic magnetic topological insulators (MTIs), where the time reversal symmetry is broken by the spontaneous magnetic ordering rather than magnetic disorders~\cite{Tokura2019Magnetic,Deng2020QUantum,Li2019DIrac,Li2021Spin,Li2021Critical,Song2021Delocalization}, holding great potential for the realization of high temperature topological materials.
+Since the topological phases of intrinsic MTIs are highly mingled with the magnetic states, manipulating the magnetic ordering through external magnetic fields, temperature or thickness will simultaneously tune the correlated topological states~\cite{Li2019Intrinsic,Gu2021}.
+For example, depending on the magnetic states, ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ (MBT) can exhibit versatile topological phases such as topological insulator~\cite{Gong2019Experimental}, (high Chern number) Chern insulator~\cite{Deng2020QUantum,Ge2020high}, quantum spin Hall insulator and Weyl semimetal~\cite{Li2019Intrinsic}, and in particular, axion insulator~\cite{Liu2020Robust}.

-Unlike other topological phases characterized by the first Chern number~\cite{Qi2011Topological,Thouless1982Chern,Hasan2010}, an axion insulator is in a higher order topological phase characterized by the symmetry protected axion field $\theta=\pi$~\cite{Qi2011Topological,Qi2008Topological,Zhang2020Mobius,Xu2019Higher}, which can manifest as quantized topological magnetoelectric (TME) effect~\cite{Qi2008Topological} and other striking TME or transport responses~\cite{Wu2016QUantized,Tse2010Giant,Nomura2011Surface,Qi2009Inducing,Nenno2020Axion,Sekine2021Axion}.
-In addition, similar to a normal insulator, the first Chern number of an axion insulator is zero, hence the ensuring transport phenomena on a Hall bar device exhibits a vanishing Hall resistance accompanied by a large longitudinal resistance.
-However, such in-plane transport properties, which have been observed in recent experiments~\cite{Liu2020Robust}, are far from conclusive to confirm the existence of axion insulator.
-Even a viable experiment proposal to identify axion insulator is not available.
+Unlike other topological phases characterized by the first Chern number~\cite{Thouless1982Chern,Hasan2010}, an axion insulator is in a higher order topological phase characterized by the symmetry protected axion field $\theta=\pi$~\cite{Qi2008Topological,Qi2011Topological,Zhang2020Mobius,Xu2019Higher}, which can manifest as the quantized topological magnetoelectric (TME) effect~\cite{Sekine2021,Zhao2021,Nenno2020} and other striking transport phenomena~\cite{Wu2016QUantized,Tse2010Giant,Nomura2011Surface,Qi2009Inducing,Gao2021Layer}.
+However, because the first Chern number of an axion insulator vanishes identically, the ensuing transport effect on a Hall bar device exhibits a vanishing Hall resistance accompanied by a large longitudinal resistance, which is just similar to a normal insulator.
+This property makes it rather elusive to properly distinguish axion insulators from normal insulators by transport experiments~\cite{Liu2020Robust}.
+Therefore, to confirm the existence of axion insulator, a viable experimental scheme without ambiguity is needed.